-While political motivations are never completely transparent, the network of influences transpiring between governmental officials, private corporations, and Chilean elites, is central to hydropower's presence in Chilean rivers.
-These nuanced factors are also a basis on which to decipher the influences behind and the continued momentum of social resistances to hydro projects.
+Many Chilean citizens resonate with the perception that their government is an instrument of the private sector.
+Proposed corruption in the country is more an accepted reality than a passionate debate, although the level and expanse to which it exists is indeed contested.
+While political motivations are never completely transparent, the network of influences transpiring between governmental and non-governmental authorities is central to hydropower's presence in Chilean rivers.
+These dynamics are also a basis on which to decipher strategies guiding social resistances to hydro projects.